eadxm/Kestrel-Arch/README.md

-# Eadxm Automated Arch Architect
+# Kestrel Arch: an Automated Arch Architect

 An automated, hyper-optimized Arch Linux deployment system built to turn a tedious multi-hour command-line install into a **3-minute, flawless deployment**.
 Written entirely in pure Bash, it dynamically scales based on your hardware, firmware, and connectivity.